Danube river cruise

 After dropping our luggage off at the boat, we set off to explore Budapest while our rooms were being prepared.
 The Gate 1 attendant (Mick) had mentioned that we could take a free shuttle boat across from Buda to Pest, and that’s where we headed first.
 After sitting there a while, though, we realized that the timing of getting across and getting back by boat might not work out so well.
 So we got off the boat and explored Buda (the hilly side) on foot.

 We didn’t know too much what we were looking at, but Buda had plenty of cool-looking statues, bridges, and castles.
 Drivers were also nice enough to stop and let us cross some busy streets.
-Jean and I ended walking around somewhat longer than my parents, kind of winding our way from our bridge to the next and getting various photos.
+Jean and I ended up walking around somewhat longer than my parents, kind of winding our way from one bridge to the next and getting various photos.
 It was a beautiful day—quite warm.

 The first night the boat cruised around Budapest, giving some commentary.
 But we slept through that.
 So our next view of it was as part of the included city tour of Budapest, which took place by bus, with some stops.
 We learned a lot about Cissy, Elisabeth of Bavaria, the Princess Diana of her time.
 (We would hear more about her throughout our journey.)
 From the bus, we saw a synagogue and several churches, then stopped at the Place of Heroes.
 It had monuments to prominent historical figures and a centerpiece to all who have given their lives for the country.
 There was also an art gallery there—not that there was time to visit that.